caiobegotti/Lost-Photos-Found/README.markdown

-LostPhotosFound
+Lost-Photos-Found
 ===============

-Linux version of the LostPhotos application for Mac/Windows.
-Well, it's actually better than LostPhotos because we support ALL types of images you may have in your mails, and can locate and save inline images as well.
+Recover all your images buried deep in Gmail!
+It's actually better than LostPhotos (another similar app for Mac and Windows) because we support ALL types of images you may have in your mails, and can locate and save inline images as well.
 These days people just drag & drop images onto messages, so LostPhotos wont' work for you here, but we will!

 Installation and usage
 ----------------------